This is a sponsored article on behalf of Deliveroo.

 We never thought we’d be saying this, but you can actually have Georgian food delivered to your door.
 This country, in the shadow of the Caucasus mountains, has an exciting cuisine which is a result of influences from its neighbouring countries, such as Turkey, Russia and Azerbaijan.
 Pkhali are a little balls made from spinach and walnuts - perfect spread onto bread.
 Lobio is a classic, rich bean stew, and khachapuri is an absolute must try — a spectacular bread stuffed with cheese, available as regional variations all over Georgia.
 Khinkali should also be tried — a very traditional dumpling, which is filled with meat and black pepper.
 A wonderful cuisine which is under represented in London.

 This gelato shop has been serving the area since the 1930s and was once part of a much larger restaurant serving savoury food.
 Now they specialise in gelato and will, remarkably, deliver it to your door.
-Flavours include cookies and cream, dulce de leche and old school classics like mint choc chip and our favourite, rum and raisin.
+Flavours include salted caramel, dulce de leche and old school classics like mint choc chip and our favourite, rum and raisin.
 Kids, stay away — we're keeping this one all for ourselves.

 Despite the name this Vietnamese café serves more than just bánh mi.
 The food is simple but fresh and vibrant.
 We like their summer rolls — rice paper rolls with prawns, salad, rice noodles and herbs served with a dipping sauce, and their vermicelli noodle salads or bun sa, which come with a variety of toppings such as lemongrass chicken or tofu.
 Pho is of course a Vietnamese classic, made with a broth, sliced meats, noodles and herbs.
 It’s restorative and soothing.
 And delicious.

 Arancini are little fried balls of risotto which originated in Sicily.
 The Arancini Bros are masters of their trade and sell their balls in batches, which can be biked to your door.
-Enjoy them in various flavours such as mushroom, or Cajun butternut squash, and with dips. in wraps or with salad.
+Enjoy these crispy delicacies on their own with dips, or supercharge them with added wraps, burgers and stews (perfect for dunking).
 Fries are available too because, well, fries.

 Find more top-notch takeaways in your area at Deliveroo.